 We highly suggest even wearing pants & covering your shoulders when at the Male airport.
 Once you are on your Maldives honeymoon island, feel free to wear your bikinis and booty shorts.

 4. Fridays in the Maldives

-Friday is the holy day for Muslims and you should expect things to operate slightly different on Fridays (even at resorts) and especially Fridays during Ramadan.
+Friday is the holy day for Muslims, and you should expect things to operate slightly differently on Fridays (even at resorts) and especially Fridays during Ramadan.
 One of the biggest things you’ll notice is the lunch hour will most likely be slightly later.